-Setup of the first instance on a machine using the default instance name, '1', executed after using sudo to become root:
+Setup of the first instance on a machine using the default instance name,

-- \$ sudo su -

-- \$ cd /hxdepots/sdp/Server/Unix/setup

-- \$ vi mkdirs.cfg

-- # Adjust settings as desired, e.g P4PORT, P4BROKERPORT, etc.
+''' '1', executed after using sudo to become root: $ sudo su - $ cd /hxdepots/sdp/Server/Unix/setup $ vi mkdirs.cfg Adjust settings as desired, e.g P4PORT, P4BROKERPORT, etc. $ ./mkdirs.sh 1 A log will be generated, mkdirs.1.<timestamp>.log Example 2: Setup of additional instance named 'abc'.

-\$ ./mkdirs.sh 1

-A log will be generated, mkdirs.1.<timestamp>.log

-Example 2: Setup of additional instance named 'abc'.

 Setup a second instance on the machine, which will be a separate Helix Core instance with its own P4ROOT, its own set of users and changelists, and its own license file (copied from the master instance).

-Note that while the first run of mkdirs.sh on a given machine should be done as root, but subsequent instance additions should be done as the 'perforce' user (or whatever operating system user accounts Perforce Helix services run as).

-- \$ sudo su perforce
+Note that while the first run of mkdirs.sh on a given machine should be done as root, but subsequent instance additions should be done as the 'perforce' user (or whatever operating system user accounts Perforce Helix services run as). $ sudo su - perforce $ cd /hxdepots/sdp/Server/Unix/setup $ cp -p mkdirs.cfg mkdirs.abc.cfg $ vi mkdirs.abc.cfg Adjust settings in mkdirs.abc.cfg as desired, e.g P4PORT, P4BROKERPORT, etc. $ ./mkdirs.sh abc A log will be generated, mkdirs.abc.<timestamp>.log Example 3: Setup of additional instance named 'alpha' to run a standalone p4p: $ ./mkdirs.sh alpha -t p4proxy Example 4: Setup of a stand instance named '1' to run a standalone p4broker: $ ./mkdirs.sh 1 -t p4broker '''

-- \$ cd /hxdepots/sdp/Server/Unix/setup

-- \$ cp -p mkdirs.cfg mkdirs.abc.cfg

-- \$ vi mkdirs.abc.cfg

-- # Adjust settings in mkdirs.abc.cfg as desired, e.g P4PORT, P4BROKERPORT, etc.

-- \$ ./mkdirs.sh abc

-- A log will be generated, mkdirs.abc.<timestamp>.log

-- Example 3: Setup of additional instance named 'alpha' to run a p4p:

-- \$ ./mkdirs.sh alpha -t p4proxy

-- If you use a "name" for the instance (not an integer) you MUST modify the P4PORT variable in the mkdirs.instance.cfg file.
+If you use a "name" for the instance (not an integer) you MUST modify the P4PORT variable in the mkdirs.instance.cfg file.

-- The instance name must map to the name of the cfg file or the default file will be used with potentially unexpected results.
+The instance name must map to the name of the cfg file or the default file will be used with potentially unexpected results.

-- mkdirs.sh 1 requires mkdirs.1.cfg - mkdirs.sh ion requires mkdirs.ion.cfg - 3.
-Put the Perforce license file for the p4d server instance into /p4/1/root - if you have multiple instances and have been provided with port-specific licenses by Perforce, the appropriate license file must be stored in the appropriate /p4/<instance>/root folder. - the license file must be renamed to simply the name license.

-16 of 146 - Chapter 4.
+16 of 147 - Chapter 4.
 Installing the SDP on Unix / Linux